aalimsee/EKS/README.md

 # EKS
 Understanding EKS

-🧠 Understanding Your AWS EKS Cluster Setup
+# 🧠 Understanding Your AWS EKS Cluster Setup

 This guide provides essential kubectl, aws, and eksctl commands to help you inspect and understand the configuration of your Amazon EKS cluster.

 📌 1.
 Cluster Overview
 bash
-Copy
-Edit
 kubectl cluster-info
 kubectl version --short
 kubectl get nodes -o wide